graphjs/graphjs-server/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/phonetworks/graphjs-server/tree/master)

+> **WARNING for Heroku installations**: Since GrapheneDB (the cloud Neo4J provider) provision takes longer than app's initial build and launch, you will need to reboot (re-deploy) the app once after it's built for the first time.
+Otherwise, there will be issues with the instance, and you won't be able to run the API calls properly.
+This is a common issue first-time Heroku installers are facing, please beware.

 In case, heroku installation is not an option for you, here are the steps to install it manually:

 1. The recommended way to install pho-server-rest is through git.
 MacOS and most UNIX operating system come with git equipped.